Cultures of Shame in Medicine: An Interdisciplinary Workshop

 Room: Neill Lecture Theatre

-Event Type: Lectures and Seminars, Workshops and Training
+Event Category: Lectures and Seminars, Workshops and Training

 Type of Event: One-time event